Retrospective Determinism icon

 Example of Retrospective Determinism

 • When Hitler decided to invade Russia, it was game over for the Nazis.
-This was because there was no way German troupes could survive the Russian winter, or cope with the vastness of the country.
+This was because there was no way German troops could survive the Russian winter, or cope with the vastness of the country.

 • It should have been obvious that Alexander the Great could not conquer all of Asia.
 It is impossible to make that journey and not fall ill.